jackyzha0/quartz/content/notes/think-writing.md

 		- slow response in problem cases
 		- inter proposeal dependencies
 	- It is a double-edged sword.
 It allows quicker decision-making but it's risky because the governance system becomes harder to change once instituted.

+pradessh gave me some tips for reading papers